Skip to Main Content

 Sustainability Consultations will include up to 30 hours of 1:1 support and will begin in late 2026.
 Organizations can apply through this form by July 31 at 5 p.m.

-The remaining funds of up to $200,000 will be open to invited partners for organizational resilience and workforce well-being.
+The remaining funds, up to $200,000, will be available to invited partners for organizational resilience and workforce well-being.
 Eligible organizations will receive an email from Interact for Health staff.

 Helpful Documents: